Ballenger Creek Middle victims out of hospital, police investigating irritant incident

 "We think a student is involved in this," Lt.
 Jason Deater said Monday.
 "We are conducting an active criminal investigation."

-As per FCPS policy, Louérs-Phillips said a student or students involved would face school-based consequences, in addition to possible criminal penalties.
+As per FCPS policy, Louérs-Phillips said any student or students involved would face school-based consequences, in addition to possible criminal penalties.

 Follow Mary Grace Keller on Twitter: @MaryGraceKeller